SushiLab/motus_course/documentation/1setup.md

 The VM runs Windows 10.
 After logging in you will be asked if you want to install updates.
 Ignore this message.
-Try opening RStudio mobaXterm and see if they work.
+Try opening RStudio and mobaXterm and see if they work.
 Open the network drive on the Desktop (Workshop_Bern).
 All data used and produced in this course will be stored here.

 **Use only the subfolder with your username for writing!.
 E.g biolcourse-110.**